meditationstuff/protocol_1/appendix_p1_en-US.md

 ---

+* Adams, Kenn.
+How to improvise a full-length play: The art of spontaneous theater.
+Simon and Schuster, 2010.
+* Wood, James.
+How fiction works.
+Farrar, Straus and Giroux, 2008.
+* Chamberlain, Jill.
+The nutshell technique: Crack the secret of successful screenwriting.
+University of Texas Press, 2016.
+* Mercurio, Jim.
+The Craft of Scene Writing: Beat by Beat to a Better Script.
+Quill Driver Books, 2019.
+* Christensen, Francis.
+"A generative rhetoric of the sentence."
+College Composition and Communication 14.3 (1963): 155-161.
+* Christensen, Francis.
+"A generative rhetoric of the paragraph."
+College Composition and Communication 16.3 (1965): 144-156.
+* Hamburger, Käte.
+"The logic of literature."
+(1973).
+* Cohn, Dorrit Claire, and Dorrit Cohn.
+Transparent minds: Narrative modes for presenting consciousness in fiction.
+Princeton University Press, 1978.
+* Gulino, Paul Joseph.
+Screenwriting: the sequence approach.
+Bloomsbury Publishing USA, 2013.

+---

 This is good/bad/adjective. ...
 I didn't mean to imply that the others were bad/good/opposite/etc. I mean this is *especially* good/bad/adjective.

 This is better/comparative/etc.. ...
 I didn't mean to imply that the others weren't good/etc. I mean this one is *even* better/comparative/etc.